electronick1/stairs_doc/source/index.html.md

 ### Simple Producer

-It's an iterator function which yields data to pipeline.
-You can run this "producer" from console:<br>
+It's a function of the iterator which yields data to the pipeline.
+You can run this "producer" from the console:<br>
 `python manager.py producer:process`

-It's simply going by all items which producers yields and send them to streaming/queue service which then goes to pipeline.
+It simply goes through all the items that the producer yields and sends them to the streaming/queue service, which then goes to the pipeline.

-To prevent overfitting of your streaming service you can set "limit" and at the moment when producer reaches this limit it will sleep for a while.
+To prevent overfitting of your streaming service, you can set a "limit".
+When the producer reaches this limit, it will sleep for a while.

 <br><br><br>